How to Turn Your Bedroom into a Relaxing Retreat

 #08 Soft and Comfy

-Make sure that the bedding is made of soft yet breathable material such as silk, linen, or bamboo sheets.
+Make sure that the bedding is made of soft yet breathable materials such as silk, linen, or bamboo sheets.
 Choose a mattress that is not only soft and comfortable but also provides enough support.
 The InsideBedroom has a collection of a range of different mattresses suited to your specifications.
+Remember your bed is a place where you spend a good chunk of your life, so you’ll want to invest in bedding and a comfortable mattress.
+These are just a few calming things to put in your room.

 #09 Appropriately Lit